dbolotov/human_activity_recognition_with_vw/README.md

 A timestamp was removed from row 122078.

 For initial experiments, the data was converted to vw format using a different namespace for the body and accelerometer features.
 The 'user' feature was omitted.
-The original dataset has observations sorted by class, so the order in vw dataset was randomized (using `sort -R dataset.vw`).
+The original dataset has observations sorted by class; the vw-formatted dataset was randomized using `sort -R dataset.vw`.

+The original and vw formats for one observation are shown below:
 ```
 #header and one observation in original format:
 user;gender;age;how_tall_in_meters;weight;body_mass_index;x1;y1;z1;x2;y2;z2;x3;y3;z3;x4;y4;z4;class